 Grip fighting can also be an integral part of the battle to break posture.
 Here's a way to deal with a strong grip, plus enter into a completely different posture break (back take scenario).
 Start with a cross-sleeve grip on your partner.
 As they dig in on a solid lapel grip, snake one arm underneath the other, creating a figure four grip.
 This will facilitate an easy grip break, and you can go right into the arm drag, leading to a back take/armbar/sweep scenario that's very tough to stop.

 Easy and Simple

-Keep in mind, when practicing these posture breaks, that while they might look incredibly simple, they're not necessarily going to be easy to get.
+When practicing these posture breaks, keep in mind that although they might look incredibly simple, they're not necessarily going to be easy to get.
 Simple does not equal easy in this case; your partner is likely to adapt and adjust to whatever you're working through, especially from a common position like closed guard.
 Figure out which option works best for you through trial and error, and keep the others on the back burner for a later time!
 As always, please let me know how these techniques are working for you.

 © 2018 Andrew Smith

 Andrew Smith (author) from Richmond, VA on April 27, 2018: